Voltmeter measurements - Testing foil insulation

 When selecting instruments and test devices, the device's function, range and class of accuracy should be appropriate to both work and conditions.
 Appropriate guidance on an instrument’s characteristic, including attachments to measure sustained voltages, can be obtained from the manufacturer or their representative.

-Testing is electrical work and, where applicable, the requirements of Part 4 of the Electricity Reform (Safety and Technical) Regulations apply to this electrical work.
+Testing is electrical work and, where applicable, the requirements of Part 4 of the Electrical Safety Regulations 2024 apply to this electrical work.

 Further information